Starting a new business

 The first rule of price setting

-Not every sale will make you money.
-Sometimes you’ll sell stock at a discount to get rid of it.
-Or you may have to redo a job for an unhappy client.
-But as a general rule, you need to get more money out of a sale than you put into it.
-To do that, you need to know the cost of the goods sold (also known as the sales cost).
+You won’t make money on every sale.
+To get rid of stock, you may sell it at a discount.
+You can also have to redo a job for a dissatisfied customer.
+However, in general, you should make more money from a sale than you invested into it.
+To do so, you must first determine the cost of the things sold (also known as the sales cost).

 What is the cost of goods sold (or services sold)?